Find out about the ways you may be exposed to soil contamination, and what you can do to protect your family’s health.

 Finding out if your land is contaminated

 The Ministry for the Environment provides useful information if you want to find out if your land may be contaminated.
-The information is available at Risks from contaminated land on their website.
+The information is available at About contaminated land on their website.

 Sources of soil contaminants